Events, Conferences, Seminars, Campaign Meetings

 23 January 2013, Barcelona, Spain

-On the 23rd of January, Victoria Anderica spoke about the situation regarding freedom of access to information in Spain in the event organised by Nova Innovació Social in Barcelona.
+On 23 January, Victoria Anderica spoke about the situation regarding freedom of access to information in Spain in the event organised by Nova Innovació Social in Barcelona.
 Victoria also spoke about transparency, participation, accountability and new technologies as the key to establishing open governments.

 To hear the conclusions, click here.